“So you're going to drive the Autobahn, right???”

 Help will come.

->

-> Raststatts are rest areas that are found about every 40 to 60 km along the Autobahn.
+Raststatts are rest areas that are found about every 40 to 60 km along the Autobahn, because EVERYONE needs a break during the Autobahn experience.
 They are far more frequent than those found on US Interstates.
 The range of services does fluctuate, but generally they are full service rest areas.

->

-> We found the gas stops to be pretty awesome.
+We found the gas stops to be pretty awesome.
 Most of them had a large lot for resting, with some area to walk around, as well as a gas station, and at least one fast food restaurant.
 Quite often it was a Burger King, which seems to be hugely popular.

 A good percentage of the stops had even more.
 Many had a hotel, a sit down restaurant, and sometimes there was even a little gift shop.
 We did all of our driving on Monday to Thursday, but I have been told that on Sundays these areas will be packed with semi trailers and drivers.